dabeaz/ply/README.md

 Requirements
 ============
-PLY requires the use of Python 2.6 or greater.
+PLY requires Python 2.7, 3.4 or greater.
 However, you should use the latest Python release if possible.
 It should work on just about any platform.
 PLY has been tested with both CPython and Jython.
 It also seems to work with IronPython.